jeffreyjsung/jeffreyjsung.github.io/content/contact/_index.md

 type : "contact"
 ---

 The best method of contacting me is simpling emailing me directly at the provided address or using the form below.
 I would be happy to answer any inquiries you might have, and always appreciate meeting new people.
+Also feel free to contact me on social media!